exercism/javascript/CONTRIBUTING.md

 1. Run the tests locally, using `scripts/test`: `ASSIGNMENT=slug npx babel-node scripts/test`.
 1. Run the linter locally, using `scripts/lint`: `ASSIGNMENT=slug npx babel-node scripts/lint`.
 1. Create an entry in `config.json`: a unique _new_ UUID (you can use the `configlet uuid` tool to generate one, scroll down to [tools](#tools) to see how you can get it), give it a difficulty (should be similar to similar exercises), and make sure the _order_ of the file is sane.
 Currently the file is ordered first on core - non core, then on difficulty low to high, and finally lexographically.
+1. Format the files, using `scripts/format`: `npx babel-node scripts/format`.

 The final step is opening a Pull Request, with these items all checked off.
 Make sure the tests run and the linter is happy.
 It will run automatically on your PR.